Skip to Content

 Questions or Comments: tmdl@tceq.texas.gov

-A project to improve water quality by developing and implementing TMDLs.
-The TMDLs are adopted and the I-Plan is approved; together, they provide the road map to improved water quality.
+This is a project to improve water quality in the North Bosque River by developing and implementing total maximum daily loads (TMDLs).
+The TMDLs were adopted, and the implementation plan (I-Plan) has been approved.
+Together, they provide the road map to improved water quality.

 photo of the North Bosque River